Rosario Murillo: Personal life

 Murillo has eight children with Daniel Ortega.
 In addition to her native Spanish, she speaks English, Italian and French.
 She can also read German.
 Murillo is a Catholic with strong Marian veneration and is known for her New Age beliefs and practices.

 In popular culture

-Murillo is featured in the 2019 documentary film Exiled, which revolves around her daughter Zoilamérica's sexual abuse complaints against Ortega.
+Murillo is featured in the 2019 documentary film Exiled, which revolves around her daughter Zoilamérica's sexual abuse complaints against her husband, Daniel Ortega.